Why Walking the Camino de Santiago is Not Just a Religious Journey

-Taking a long-distance walking trip like the Camino is an extremely fun way to see the world and it’s also an affordable way to take a one, two or three-week vacation.
+Taking a long-distance walking trip like the Camino de Santiago is an extremely fun way to see the world and it’s also an affordable way to take a one, two or three-week vacation.
 Walking from one town to the next is exciting and good for the soul, while the cost of living on the Camino is minimal.

-In this article, I want to talk about my experience on the Camino Frances, one of eight main pilgrimage routes in Spain known as the Camino de Santiago, and what it might mean for you.
+In this article, I want to talk about my experience walking the Camino Frances, one of eight main pilgrimage routes in Spain known as the Camino de Santiago, and what it might mean for you.

 Why Walking the Camino de Santiago Appeals to the Masses